nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

             return random.choice(chars)

 def generate(text, suffix_array, prompt, max_chars):
-    """Generate text up to max_chars."""
     result = prompt
+    # Generate text up to max_chars
     while len(result) < max_chars:
         result += sample(text, suffix_array, result, result)
     return result
 ```

-What this does is look for the **maximum n-gram for which we have a match**.
+What this does is look for the **maximum n-gram for which we have matches**.

 For `BABBC`, it searches for a 6-gram.
 Since it doesn't appear in the dataset, it then looks to see if `ABBC` appears.
 Since this does appear, it finds all the times it occurs (appears only once), and results in `C` being the next character (for the 5-gram, `ABBCC`).

-## Nonparametric Language Generation
+## Novel Language Generation

-I made [tiny-infini-gram](), an efficient unbounded n-gram implementation written in Go, with [Tiny Shakespeare]() as the dataset.
-The main reason for Go was because it already had an efficient [suffix array implementation]() in its expansive standard library.
+I made [tiny-infini-gram](https://github.com/nathan-barry/tiny-infini-gram/tree/main), an efficient unbounded n-gram implementation written in Go, with [Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) as the dataset.
+The main reason for Go was because it already had an efficient [suffix array implementation](https://pkg.go.dev/index/suffixarray) in its expansive standard library.

 **Observation**: One thing I quickly noticed was that the above sampling method often led to output that was **verbatim copied** from the dataset.

-The Infini-gram paper defines a notion of **sparsity**: a sample is sparse if and only if there is exactly one match and **one next-character to predict**.
-Choosing the only option leads to another sparse sample, creating a cycle.
-This cycle of sparse sampling results in verbatim copying from the dataset until it reaches the end.
+The Infini-gram paper defines a notion of **sparsity**: a sample is sparse if and only if there is exactly one match, and thus, only **one token to predict**.
+Choosing this token leads to another sparse sample, creating a cycle.
+This cycle of sparse sampling results in verbatim copying from the dataset *until it reaches the end*.

 Let's take the text `First Citizen:\nBefo`.
-This appears exactly once in the dataset, with the next character being an `r`.
+This appears exactly once in our dataset, with the next character being an `r`.
 If we append the `r` to the original text, we will see that this new version still has exactly one match, with the next character being an `e`.

 Continuing this process, we end up generating the rest of the document verbatim from this starting point.